Rabbit’s Bothie is an eco-friendly West Wight self-catering holiday cottage close to the sea and downs at Freshwater Bay, Isle of Wight.

 - lockable covered storage for bicycles and sports equipment

-- information on local shops, restaurants, pubs, medical centre, banks, attractions and activities
+- information on local shops, restaurants, pubs, medical centre, banks, attractions, walking, cycling, golf and other activities

 - weekend and mid-week breaks